cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 ### 3. Setup security group

-🗒️ Note: As an extra challenge try to complete the AWS steps using the AWS CLI

-Next we all going to configure a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html)
+Next you are going to configure a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html)

 AWS security groups act as firewall rules and either block (by default) or allow traffic into the server.
 By default they will block all inbound traffic and allow all outbound traffic.